wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/examples.md

 This comp will decode a static Looking Glass display quilted grid based linear array image and turn it into an image sequence.

 Due to the way the timeStretcher node works inside of the "ImageGridExtractor" macro, you have to start the in-point in the timeline at Global In (zero minus the total number of quilted views).
-In this case there are 5x9 quilted views so the timeline starts on frame  "Gobal In -45"
+In this case there are 5x9 quilted views so the timeline starts on frame  "Global In -45".

 ![Looking Glass 5x9 Quilted to Image Sequence.comp](images/examples-looking_glass_5x9_quilted_to_image_sequence.png)